Hilda Shapiro Thorpe

 *excerpt from Hilda Thorpe, Sculpture, Paperwork, Painting 1963-1988, The Athenaeum, Northern Virginia Fine Arts Association, Alexandria, Virginia

-Image (top): Hilda Shapiro Thorpe, Light Poem, 1986, Acrylic on canvas.
-Photo: Isaac Wasuck.
-Image (middle): photo of Hilda Shapiro Thorpe in her studio.
-Image (bottom): Hilda Shapiro Thorpe, Earth Sea Sky, c.
-1986, Acrylic on Handmade Paper.
-All images copyright and courtesy of the Estate of Hilda Shapiro Thorpe.
+Image (top, one): Hilda Shapiro Thorpe, Light Poem, 1986, Acrylic on canvas.
+Photo credit: Isaac Wasuck.
+Copyright and courtesy of the Estate of Hilda Shapiro Thorpe.

 is located at 1000 North Glebe Road, 2nd Floor.
 Street parking and Capital Bikeshare are available.
 The gallery is located near the Metroline Orange: Ballston-MU.